Rascal Flatts: Artistry

-Philanthropy and impact
+Philanthropy

-Rascal Flatts helped support music education in disadvantaged U.S. public schools by filming a PSA with Little Kids Rock.
-Through their encouragement for music education, giving the gift of "music" is possible in children's lives.

-The band supported charities such as the Make A Wish Foundation.
+Rascal Flatts has helped support music education in disadvantaged U.S. public schools by filming a PSA with Little Kids Rock.
+The band has supported charities such as the Make A Wish Foundation.
 They helped raise one million dollars for the Central Ohio foundation.
 The event was Ohio State University's second annual "Big Wish Gala".
-Their chart-topping song, "My Wish" is also used on ESPN as the soundtrack for its series that follows the Make-a-Wish Foundation as they turn dreams into reality for children with life-threatening illnesses.
+"My Wish" has also been used on ESPN repeatedly over the years as the soundtrack for its series that follows the Make-a-Wish Foundation as they turn dreams into reality for children with life-threatening illnesses.

 Since then, they have also contributed countable hours of their time—and $4 million—to Monroe Carell Jr. Children's Hospital at Vanderbilt which is among the nation's leading pediatric facilities, where the Rascal Flatts Pediatric Surgery Center was named in recognition of the trio's long-standing involvement.
+They have raised and donated millions of dollars to the Monroe Carell Jr. Children's Hospital at Vanderbilt.
+They were also involved with the American Red Cross as members on the celebrity cabinet board.

 Reception

-The group has an uncommon youth demographic (18–25) for country music.
+Early in the group's career, they attained an uncommon youth demographic (18–25) for country music.
 In September 2007, Weekly Reader Research conducted a poll of more than 2,000 children and Rascal Flatts ranked as the sixth-most-popular act among ages 10–12.

-They have raised and donated millions of dollars to the Monroe Carell Jr. Children's Hospital at Vanderbilt.
-They were also involved with the American Red Cross as members on the celebrity cabinet board.

 Touring

-Rascal Flatts enjoyed financial success as touring artists.
+Rascal Flatts has enjoyed financial success as a touring act.
 Nielsen reported that the band was the top selling artist in 2006: "Rascal Flatts was the biggest selling artist, with nearly 5 million physical album sales and nearly 4 million digital track sales."
 They had their first headlining tour beginning in Fall 2002, and by 2005 they were among the top 25 tours of the year, grossing $26.3 million in 777,384 tickets sold, according to Billboard Boxscore.
 Their follow-up tour in 2006 grossed $46.2 million, drawing more than a million people to 79 shows.
 Rascal Flatts had the third-highest US country tour in 2007, grossing $34 million from 588,009 tickets sold.
 The group grossed $16.8 million from their summer tour.

-Rascal Flatts' shows were heavy on special effects, including videos, pyrotechnics and laser lights.
+Rascal Flatts' shows are heavy on special effects, including videos, pyrotechnics and laser lights.